cd-public/learnobj/curriculum/tier1_by_class.md

 9. Demonstrate the ability to evaluate algorithms, to select from a range of possible options, to provide justification for that selection, and to implement the algorithm in a particular context.
 [Assessment]

-Basic Automata Computability and Complexity [3 hours]
+## Basic Automata Computability and Complexity [3 hours]

-cd: 1-4 in Alg
+__cd: 1-4 in Alg__

 1. Discuss the concept of finite state machines.
 [Familiarity]
 2. Design a deterministic finite state machine to accept a specified language.
 [Usage]
 3. Generate a regular expression to represent a specified language.
 [Usage]
 4. Explain why the halting problem has no algorithmic solution.
 [Familiarity]

-ARCHITECTURE AND ORGANIZATION [0 hours]
+# ARCHITECTURE AND ORGANIZATION [0 hours]

-cd: my electives here, this becomes mandatory with an engineering school (+ will require an EECS hire I suspect)
+_cd: my electives here, this becomes mandatory with an engineering school (+ will require an EECS hire I suspect)_

-COMPUTATIONAL SCIENCE
+# COMPUTATIONAL SCIENCE

-cd: I think Haiyan's electives mostly sit here so we'll have strong coverage in any case.
+_cd: I think Haiyan's electives mostly sit here so we'll have strong coverage in any case._
+_cd: These are not listed as CS1 learning objectives but I suspect we would find them there, with 3 maybe in M251_

-Introduction to Modeling and Simulation [1 hours]
+## Introduction to Modeling and Simulation [1 hours]

-cd: 1-6 in CS1; 1-6 in Alg
+__cd: 1-6 in CS1; 1-6 in Alg__

 1. Explain the concept of modeling and the use of abstraction that allows the use of a machine to solve a problem.
 [Familiarity]